-It was around 9:30PM on April 15, 2008 when I messaged my friend Hunter on AOL Instant Messenger.
-I didn’t know it then but the conclusion from this conversation would change the course of my life.
+It was around 9:30PM on April 15, 2008 when I sent an instant message to my friend Hunter on AOL.
+I didn’t know it then but the conclusion from this conversation would change the course of my life

-Azariahtn: I don’t think I can do this anymore.
+Azariahtn: I don’t think I can live like this anymore.

 Hunter87: What do you mean?

 Azariahtn: I think I’m ready to come out.
 I’m tired of living a double life.
 I have nothing to lose.
 The show hasn’t been renewed for another season.
 Also, Logan doesn’t talk to me anymore since I told him I “struggle” with my sexuality.
 Maybe that’s why they haven’t renewed the show?